Chatham Square: History

 Chatham Square was named for William Pitt, 1st Earl of Chatham and Prime Minister of Great Britain before the American Revolution.
-Pitt Street in the Lower East Side is also named for him, and Park Row was once Chatham Street.
+Pitt Street on the Lower East Side is also named for him, and Park Row was once Chatham Street.

-Until about 1820, the square was used as a large open air market for goods and livestock, mainly horses.
+Until about 1820, the square was an open air market for goods and livestock, mainly horses.
 By the mid-19th century, it became a center for tattoo parlors, flophouses and saloons, as a seedy section of the old Five Points neighborhood.
 In the 20th century, after The Great Depression and Prohibition, the area was reformed.

+In 2021, the New York state government granted the city $11.5 million to rebuild Kimlau Square, within Chatham Square.
+Following the state grant, mayor Eric Adams announced a $56 million renovation of Kimlau Square in 2024, which would entail rebuilding plazas and roadways.
+The next year, the city government published renderings for a redesign of Chatham Square.
+Under the proposal, the three intersections would be combined into two.
+The plaza south of the Kimlau War Memorial would be demolished to accommodate the new intersections, and a new plaza would be built north of the memorial.

 Kimlau War Memorial

-The Kimlau Memorial Arch was erected by the American Legion, Lt.
+The Kimlau War Memorial was erected by the American Legion, Lt.
 B.R.
 Kimlau Post 1291 in 1961 to honor United States service members of Chinese ancestry who have fought and died serving their country.
 The arch is named after 26-year-old 2nd Lt.
 Benjamin Ralph Kimlau, an aircraft commander in the 380th Bombardment Group who was shot down on a mission over Los Negros Island on March 5, 1944 during World War II.
 The memorial was designed by Poy Gum Lee and bears calligraphy by calligrapher and poet Yu Youren (于右任).
 The New York City Landmarks Preservation Commission designated the memorial as a landmark in June 2021.

 There also is a larger-than-lifesize bronze statue of Lin Zexu in the square, sculpted by Li Wei-Si.